vedant-tiwari98/courses_app/README.md

 STEPS TO RUN THE SERVER: navigate to courses_app INSIDE courses_app : run the following command: rails s -p 3000

-Make a post request from POSTMAN to http://localhost:3000/courses
+Make a POST request from POSTMAN to http://localhost:3000/courses

 with the following params:
 { "course": { "title": "test course", "code": "TEST_COURSE_01", "description": "Sample description", "tutors_attributes": [{